geobro1992/hellbender-popdy/README.md

 Contributors: G. C. Brooks and H. K. Kindsvater

 This repository contains code to conduct a population viability analysis for hellbenders.
-A brief description of each scripts contents is provided below.
+A brief description of each script's contents is provided below.

 ## hellbenders_vital_rates_and_deterministic_projections.R
 This file contains the numbers and their associated sources used to parameterize hellbender vital rate functions, as well as a deterministic demographic model.
 The code can be used to simulate population projections under various levels of nest failure.